tlam333/Parson-Problems/README.md

    npm install
    ```

 7. Now you need to install the python libraries.
-Open a third terminal instance and pip install the following libraries
+Open a third terminal instance and pip install the following libraries.
+If you do not have python or pip installed, but the setup for python and pip is outside the scope of this document, we assume that you have it installed already.
 ```bash
 flake8
 scikit-learn
 numpy
 pandas
 ```
-8. Now the relevant installation is complete, we need to know how to run the project refer to [Project Setup](#project-setup)
+8. Now the relevant installation is complete, we need to know how to run the project so refer to [Project Setup](#project-setup)

 # Project Setup and Testing Guide